Loading...

 Objective

-• Display UTC time using date -u for cross-host correlation.
+• Display current UTC time with date -u.

-• Calculate a future date/time using a human-readable expression with date -d.
+• Compute a future maintenance window using date -d.

 Walkthrough